-The Bank established the Payments Consultation Group in 2014, with the aim of providing a more structured mechanism for users of the payments system (consumers, merchants, businesses and government agencies) to express their views on payments system issues as an input to the payments policy formulation process.
-The Payments Consultation Group helps to ensure that the Board is well informed of end-user needs and views, as input to its interactions with the Australian Payments Council and its other policy work.
+The Bank established the Payments Consultation Group in 2014, with the aim of providing a more structured mechanism for users of the payments system (consumers, merchants, businesses and Government agencies) to express their views on payments system issues as an input to the policy formulation process.
+The Payments Consultation Group helps to keep the staff and Board well informed of end-user needs and views, as input to the Bank's interactions with the APC and its other policy work.